haojiahuo2333/abiotic-factor-docker-arm64/README.md

   - UDP 7777 (game)
   - UDP 27015 (query)
 - Players connect to **cloud server's public IP:7777**
-- Session short code / full multiplayer functionality works as if the server was directly on the internet

 #### Example `frps.ini` (on cloud server)